marshallmassengill/RFGArchimedes/index.md

 ## Project Archimedes
-This website contains information and resources for the Project Archimedes Proposal, a _Business Transformation_ project for the Redwood Financial Bank.
+This website contains information and resources for the Project Archimedes Proposal, a _Business Transformation_ project for the Redwood Financial Group.
 ![Image](RFG_Logo.png)

 ### Three Core takeaways: